 Artist and writer, Richard Bright, has addressed the relationship between art, science and consciousness for over 30 years.
-In his recent series of drawings he explores the impermanent and shifting process of time.
+In his recent series of drawings he explores the impermanent and shifting process of time and waves.

 Bethann Garramon Merkle, MFA, is a multi-disciplinary science communicator and artist who specializes in sharing science through depictions of the natural world.
 In particular, her work explores the role stories play in shaping public perspectives of science and ecology topics.
 She is currently on staff with the Wyoming Migration Initiative, a research and outreach group within the Department of Zoology and Physiology, at the University of Wyoming.
 There, she directs the University of Wyoming Science Communication Initiative, conducts research on art-science integration and science communication, and helps researchers with outreach initiatives, offers trainings on sharing science, and creates images, text, social media content, and other outreach materials that convey research results.

 Sarah Sutton is an associate professor of Art at Ithaca College, who is interested in vision science, spatial structures and speculative futures.
 Although her work is grounded in her painting practice, her collaboration with scientists and philosophers with overlapping interests provides creativity and vitality to her painting and teaching.